-The application deadline will be in March 2018.
+The application deadline is March 12th, 2018.
 Applications will be accepted after this deadline on a space available basis only in order of submission.
 Incomplete applications will not be considered.
 Applications must be submitted online at: www.abroad.ufic.ufl.edu.

 Once accepted into the program, students will receive a Pre-departure Notes that must be read and acknowledged in lieu of a UF campus pre-departure session.

 Brazil requires a visa for all visitors from the U.S. Once accepted, please consult the program advisor by telephone or e-mail for complete information regarding options.
 Applications for tourist visas and student visas can be downloaded from the Brazilian Consulates’ web sites.
 The Miami Consulate Webpage has visa application forms: http://miami.itamaraty.gov.br/en-us/.
 We recommend that participants start early on the visa process, as in the past a police record check had to be included before a student visa could be issued.
 The Brazilian Embassy also has a web site: http://miami.itamaraty.gov.br/en-us/.
 Those with foreign passports or dual citizenship should check with the Brazilian consulate for their areas.